 On the ITV Good Morning show, Holly Willoughby accidently confirmed Yoda to be in the film while doing a video interview with John Boyega.
 He instantly looked shocked and Holly tried to cover her mistake by saying the news was "out there"

-Mark Hamill has stated in interviews that he had already discussed ideas for Luke Skywalker with Colin Trevorrow, the original director of Star Wars: Episode IX (2019), before the making of The Last Jedi.
+Mark Hamill has stated in interviews that he had already discussed ideas for Luke Skywalker with Colin Trevorrow, the original director of Star Wars: The Rise of Skywalker (2019), before the making of The Last Jedi.
 Hamill later claimed that Trevorrow's ideas for Luke were more similar to his own than they were with Rian Johnson's, and that more would be revealed about Luke in the third picture.
 However, after learning of Johnson's story treatment for The Last Jedi, most of Trevorrow's ideas could no longer be used, so he stepped down as director and was replaced by J.J.
 Abrams.

 According to Rian Johnson, DJ stands for Don't Join, a phrase he got from an early record advertisement for Elvis Costello.
 DJ explains his neutral stance to Finn by saying "Don't Join" is his philosophy in life.